MicroEJ/docs/PlatformDeveloperGuide/uiImageGenerator.rst

       image1:RLE1

-* No Compression: to keep original file, do not specify any format:
+* Without Compression: to keep original file, do not specify any format:

    .. code-block::
       :caption: Unchanged Image Example